 Ofcom’s Phase 1 report was received on 20 June 2017 and published by DCMS on 29 June.
 The Secretary of State (Karen Bradley) carefully considered the Phase 1 report from Ofcom and representations from the parties to the merger and third parties.

 Following this, the Secretary of State (Karen Bradley) confirmed in a Statement to Parliament on 29 June that she was minded-to refer the merger for a further more detailed Phase 2 investigation by the Competition and Markets Authority (CMA) on media plurality grounds only.
 After careful consideration of representations received and having considered further advice from Ofcom, she announced on 14 September that she had reached a final decision to refer on both grounds and issued her formal referral to the CMA for the Phase 2 investigation on 20 September 2017.

-From the point of referral, the CMA initially had 24 weeks to investigate the merger and provide advice to Secretary of State, Matthew Hancock.
-On 23 January, alongside publishing its provisional findings report, the CMA confirmed it would be extending the deadline for the report by eight weeks to 1 May.
+From the point of referral, the CMA initially had 24 weeks to investigate the merger and provide advice to the Secretary of State .
+On 23 January, alongside publishing its provisional findings report on the media public interests, the CMA confirmed it would be extending the deadline for the Phase 2 report by eight weeks to 1 May.

-On 5 June, the Secretary of State published the CMA’s Phase 2 report, announcing that he accepted the CMA’s recommendations on the public interest grounds and outlining the process for consideration of potential remedies.
+The Secretary of State (Matt Hancock) received the CMA’s final Phase 2 report on 1 May.
+He published this on 4 June, announcing that he accepted the CMA’s recommendations on the public interest grounds and outlining the process for consideration of potential remedies.